supports the idea that many of us are continually seeking better ways to do our lives. From the publisher:

 According to Maria Popova, Brainpickings, “Their selections are temporally and thematically organized across the twelve months: from clarity in January and the passions in February to acceptance in November and mortality in December.”

-Holiday is also the author of the popular book The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph (2014), and both authors of The Daily Stoic have a website of the same name with valuable info.
+Holiday is also the author of the popular book The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph (2014).

 - Practice misfortune.

 - Train perception to avoid good and bad.